Employment Discrimination Lawyers

 - Physical disability

-Here at the law firm of Moss & Colella PC, an Auto Accident Attorney Michigan will be standing by to help you with your auto accident claims as well.
+Here at the law firm of Moss & Colella PC, a Michigan discrimination lawyer will be standing by to help you with your discrimination claim.

 How do I know if these Discrimination Rules Apply to my Employer?

 While Michigan's Federal anti-discrimination laws apply to any company that contains fifteen or more employees, the state discrimination laws apply to all companies and businesses.
 However, there are certain exemptions that include:

 - Equal pay for men and women (applies to all employers)